JoeReis/data_eng_workshop_hedw_2025/README.md

 ## Data Ingestion

-Let's use dlt to load data from Postgres to DuckDB.
+Let's use Data Load Tool (dlt) to load data from Postgres to DuckDB.

 In the terminal, type `python dlt_pipeline.py`